apsitv27/Azure-steps/VirtualMachines/HostStaticWebsite-Ngnix.md

-on a new Azure VM from scratch, assuming you already have the VM and domain (example.centralindia.cloudapp.azure.com) ready.
+## ON a new Azure VM from scratch, assuming you already have the VM and domain (example.centralindia.cloudapp.azure.com) ready.

-FOR THIS TUTORIAL WE ARE DEPLOYING THE FLASK APP [Link](https://github.com/vedantterse/AIO-PDF-tools-web) 🚀 Full Deployment Guide for AIO-PDF on Azure VM
+FOR THIS TUTORIAL WE ARE DEPLOYING THE FLASK APP [Link](https://github.com/vedantterse/AIO-PDF-tools-web)

+### 🚀 Full Deployment Guide for AIO-PDF on Azure VM

 1️⃣ SSH into the VM
 On your local machine, run: